damolinx/vscode-macros/README.md

 ## Writing Macro Code

-The **Macros: Fill File with Template** command, or the **Apply Template** CodeLens on empty documents, can jumpstart your development by adding sample code to the currenr editor.
+The **Macros: Fill File with Template** command, or the **Fill with Snippet** CodeLens on empty documents, can jumpstart your development by adding sample code to the currenr editor.
 To generate custom code, however, you can ask the [`@macros` assistant](#ai-assistant) for help.
 You can write your own code, of course—see [Development](#development) for available APIs.
 When doing so, keep these basic rules in mind:
 * Macros are standalone JavaScript or TypeScript files executed in a Node.js sandbox.
 * Use CommonJS syntax (JavaScript) and avoid `export`, top-level `await` or `return` statements.